 Wireless Internet Providers: Portable Hotspots

-AT&T Wi-Fi: The communications giant offers cellular service, wireless home internet, and mobile hotspot technology.
+AT&T Wi-Fi: The communications giant offers cellular service, wireless home internet plans, and mobile hotspot technology.
 If you're after a mobile wireless internet connection, they have several options for devices, including those which can handle up to 15 connected devices.
 The downside is that AT&T Wi-Fi data is expensive.
 Access to your mobile hotspot will run you as much as $25 for 2 GB.
 You also have the option of hooking your hub up to a shared data plan.

-Verizon Wi-Fi: Verizon Internet offers wireless internet hotpots for anywhere between free and $200, depending upon whether you sign a 2-year contract or go with a prepaid plan.
+Verizon Wi-Fi: Verizon Internet plans offers wireless internet hotpots for anywhere between free and $200, depending upon whether you sign a 2-year contract or go with a prepaid plan.
 You then purchase a data plan separately to use with your device.

 Karma Go: This company is a good example of independent wireless internet providers.
 You simply buy the hub for $150 and then either choose a plan, which runs between $40 and $150 depending upon the amount of data you choose or buy your data one gig at a time for $15 each.